hnuyx/midwall/README.md

 midwall

 ------------------------------------------------------------------------------
-this project is designed to compute the middle wall for a simple floor plan of an apartment.
+this project is designed to compute the middle wall for simple floor plan of an apartment.

 support:
 1. horizon wall